jamesctucker/Fantastic-Front-End-Toolbox/README.md

 <article id="gwdt">

-## General Web Development Tutorials
+## General Development Tutorials/Curriculums

+* [freeCodeCamp](https://www.freecodecamp.org/) - a free, open-source platform for learning full-stack development.
+There are several 300-hour courses on subjects such as front-end development, data structures, and passing code interviews.
+Each course completion comes with a certificate.
 * [The Odin Project](https://www.theodinproject.com) - a free, open-source curriculum for learning web development.
 Courses on JavaScript, Ruby on Rails, HTML, and CSS.
+This curriculum requires you to utilize many external resources, so you'll become proficient at setting up your own coding environment and searching for valuable resources online.

 </article>